 Lacking Love and Fun

-Col. Sir Edgar Fraser (Alec Guinness) has decided to take his son, John (Vernon Gray), to Paris, France to try and find a wife for him as he has lived a bit of a sheltered wife and it doesn't take long for him to meet shop worker Lizette (Odile Versois).
-But whilst his father is trying to match make for his son his son has decided that his widowed father needs a new wife and with his friends help hopes to introduce him to Sylvia Gilbert (Elina Labourdette).
+Col. Sir Edgar Fraser (Alec Guinness - The Ladykillers) has decided to take his son, John (Vernon Gray), to Paris, France to try and find a wife for him as he has lived a bit of a sheltered wife.
+And it doesn't take long for him to meet Lizette (Odile Versois), a shop worker.
+But whilst his father is trying to match make for his son his son has decided that his widowed father needs to find a new wife and with his friend's help hopes to introduce him to Sylvia Gilbert (Elina Labourdette).
 But with Lizette working for Sylvia in her high end establishment all these attempts at match making leads to wise being crossed.

 The thing is that "To Paris with Love" has a lot going for it with Alec Guinness doing a nice job of playing a leading man with a mix of every day about him yet also being debonair.
 The sets are also well chosen with a great look with what looks like some great backdrops.
-But because so many of the jokes fail to raise even a giggle the movie just doesn't click to the point even gags surrounding getting drenched by a road cleaner just fails to make you laugh.
+But because so many of the jokes fail to raise even a giggle the movie just doesn't click and even simple gags surrounding getting drenched by a road cleaner fail to make you laugh.
 Just as bad are the romantic scenes as these are as dreary as the comedy and as such you are constantly waiting for some thing really good to happen

 What this all boils down to is that "To Paris with Love" sadly doesn't create much love with me and ends up a movie which lacks to be either romantic or funny with even the confusion of misunderstandings adding to the disappointment.